SomeoneFindMe/Wraith-Engine/README.md

 ## ⚡ Supercharged Features

 * **🧠 Master Ad-Wiper:** Utilizes a custom Python brain to perform brute-force string replacement and NOP (No Operation) opcode injection, ensuring ads are neutralized without Dalvik crashes.
+* **Multiple apk string** this **Wraith_Infinity_Max.sh** patcher can change the string in smali in same time . means it can patch or replace string by giving target and replace string and it's changed rhe string in smalli ..
+* its support parallel string replace. mean you can change string in any apk side by side .
 * **🚀 Zero-Storage Footprint:** Built with an aggressive cleanup architecture.
 It automatically purges temporary build files (`apktool_temp`, `.idsig`, etc.) from both Termux and your local storage after every run.
 * **📱 Optimized:** Optimized for low-memory environments.
 Features quiet-mode building and thread-limited Python processing to prevent system freezes.
 * **🛡️ Native Android Signing:** Uses native Termux `apksigner` with a generated debug keystore, bypassing heavy desktop Java tools that crash on mobile processors.